AADavin/Zombi/README.md

 time_start	time_end	spec_mult	ext_mult
 See example 1 for more information

-**MAX_SLEAVES**
-The maximum number of leaves of the species trees at any instant.
-If you need to simulate very large trees you can modify this number.
-If you reach this number before the total age of the tree is TOTAL_TIME, the simulation is killed and another run starts.

 #### Genome evolution ####

 **GENOME_EVOLUTION_MODE**

+- 0: Families are simulated independently of each other
+- 1: Families evolve simultaneously

+**STOPPING_RULE**

+Both stopping rules only apply to GENOME_EVOLUTION_MODE = 0
+For GENOME_EVOLUTION_MODE = 1 you have to input an origination rate and an initial number of families

  - 0: A fixed number of gene families will be simulated == N_FAMILIES.
 Notice that gene families introduced by STEM_FAMILIES are not accounted for in the above computation
- - 1: Families will be simulated until the mean size of genomes >=  MEAN_SIZE_GENOME
+ - 1: Families will be simulated until the mean size of genomes >=  MEAN_SIZE_GENOME.

 **GENE_EVOLUTION_MODE**